 In Roman times, Demeter was identified with Ceres, an ancient Italian goddess of growth.

-Demeter is the daughter of Cronus and Rhea, granddaughter of Gaia (Earth), and sister-consort of Zeus.
+Demeter is the daughter of Cronus and Rhea, granddaughter of Gaia (Earth), brother of Poseidon, and sister-consort of Zeus.
 Her daughter, Persephone, was fathered by Zeus, and she had a son, Plutus, born from a union with the Cretan hero Iasion.
 Plutus (Wealth) personifies prosperity and played an important role along with Demeter in the Eleusian mysteries.

 The legend of Demeter is ancient and probably predates the Olympian gods.
 As told by the Homeric Hymn to Demeter, Demeter's daughter Persephone was carried off by Hades, god of the underworld.
 Demeter searched the world for Persephone in great distress, leading her to neglect the growth of grain and cause a famine.

 Eventually, Zeus was forced by the famine to order Hades to release Persephone.
 But Hades fed Persephone a pomegranate seed, and because she had tasted food in the Underworld she was compelled to spend a third of every year there.
 Thus, every year, Persephone spent the winter months underground with Hades as his wife then returned to the upper world in the spring, bringing great joy to Demeter and fruitfulness to the earth.

 Demeter and Persephone were so closely linked that they were known simply as "the Two Goddesses" or even "the two Demeters."
 From the perspective of ancient historians, Demeter and Kore were important influences in the development of civilization because they oversaw the settled rhythm of life that comes with agriculture.
 They were given the title Thesmophoros, which also indicates their role as givers of law and morality.